Introduction |

 symptoms.

-These symptoms
+These symptoms are created by

-continuing throughout life.
-These resentments can so erode your confidence
+but as you get older these resentments can so erode your confidence

-and self-esteem with feelings of anger,
+and self-esteem with feelings of victimization,

-self-blame, and
+hate, self-blame, and

 self-punishment that they affect not only your